lewisndambiri/lewisndambiri.github.io/projects/retail-analytics-sql/README.md

 ---
 ### From Python ETL → PostgreSQL → Advanced SQL → Power BI

-An end-to-end analytics project demonstrating how raw transactional data can be transformed into actionable business insights using **PostgreSQL, Python ETL, advanced SQL, and Power BI**.
+This is an end-to-end analytics project demonstrating how raw transactional data can be transformed into actionable business insights using **PostgreSQL, Python ETL, advanced SQL, and Power BI**.

 This project combines **data engineering**, **analytical SQL**, and **business intelligence** principles to answer key questions about revenue, products, stores, and customer behavior.

 ![Retail Analytics Dashboard](docs/powerbi_dashboard.png)